 The four guys with me had never been offshore before so big fish would be a challenge.
 First stop was at a spot small AJs hang out...to test how the guys would handle a fish with some grunt.
 There was some huffing and puffing but they got the technique down quicky.

 Trolling was very productive last week but we could not buy a bite today.
 After an hour and a half of nothing, we stopped and dropped.
 The first spot produced some keepers and two beautiful legal scamps...the filet mignon of fishes.
 Next spot gave up more fish including two nice reds at 13 and 17lbs....could it be enough to win the bet?
 Several more stops produced big Florida snapper and huge black sea bass in full mating regalia.
-I've since learned that he is a not one of my favorite folks.
+I've since learned that the owner of this company is not one of my favorite folks.
 I would not waste water on him were he ablaze.
 No more trips for this company!

 February 2